Thanks for visiting my About page. If you’re ever in the Oklahoma area, you might find me:

 - Wishing for rain

-I have always been a little on the weird side, in case you were wondering.
+I have always been a little on the strange side, in case you were wondering.
 Although, if you’ve read my books, you probably know that.
-If not, you can kind of tell from the picture.
+If not, you can kind of tell from the pictures.
 Am I right?